5 Fixes to Your Most Common Smoothie ProblemsArticle posted in: Diet & Nutrition

-It doesn’t matter how beautifully your smoothie blended up in the beginning.
+It doesn’t matter how beautifully your healthy smoothie blended up in the beginning.
 Sometimes they’re just destined for separation.

 It could be the ingredients.
 Or how long it takes to get from blender to mouth.
-If you make your smoothies ahead of time, they can start to separate as the heavier particles sink toward the bottom.
+If you make your healthy smoothies ahead of time, they can start to separate as the heavier particles sink toward the bottom.

 Your quick fix is a to give it a healthy shake or stir, or a re-blend if you can.
-But for the smoothies of the future, be wary of certain ingredients—like blueberries, whose natural pectin causes a jelly-like texture, or chia or flax seeds that can over-gel.
+But for the healthy smoothies of the future, be wary of certain ingredients—like blueberries, whose natural pectin causes a jelly-like texture, or chia or flax seeds that can over-gel.
 They can start to separate from the mix if left unattended too long.
-Plan to use these ingredients in smoothies you’ll be polishing off right away.
+Plan to use these ingredients in healthy smoothies you’ll be polishing off right away.